 The opening times vary each month (~sunrise till ~sunset).

 Don’t forget to check out our private tour!

-If you are interested in learning more about the Japanese history and culture, definitely check out our private tours.
-We can arrange a private tour including a local English speaking guide for you, or simply give you some travel advice.
-We’d be happy to help you make your trip in Japan a safe, comfortable, and unforgettable memory!
+If you are interested in learning more about Japanese history and culture, definitely check out our private tours.
+We can arrange a private tour including a local English-speaking guide for you, or simply give you some travel advice.
+We’d be happy to help you make your trip to Japan a safe, comfortable, and unforgettable memory!